ppy/osu-wiki/wiki/Glossary/en.md

 ### Combobreak

-A combobreak is when the player loses their combo during any part of playing a beatmap.
+A term used when the player loses their combo during any part of playing a beatmap.

 ### Comboburst

-A comboburst is a celebration of achieving a [combo milestone](/wiki/combo_milestone).
+A celebration of achieving a [combo milestone](/wiki/combo_milestone).

 - For osu!standard and osu!catch, a character will *burst* out from either the left or right side of the window
 - For osu!taiko, a collection of flowers will *burst* behind pippidon